glesica/glesica.github.io/quotes.md

 ~ Estraven, from The Left Hand of Darkness by Ursula K. Le Guin

+  > "Your team’s strength is not a function of the talent of individual members.
+  > It’s a function of their collaboration, tenacity, and mutual respect."

+~ Jonathan Solórzano-Hamilton

   > "I wish it need not have happened in my time," said Frodo.
 "So do I," said
   > Gandalf, "and so do all who live to see such times.
 But that is not for them
   > to decide.
 All we have to decide is what to do with the time that is given